mark5udacity/CarND-Vehicle-Detection/writeup_template.md

 ###Histogram of Oriented Gradients (HOG)

+####0.
+Initial setup
+I recently discovered the super-happy-puppy-baby-monkey awesome PyCharm is indeed a rather pleasant experience for coding as it is for Java and Javascript with IntelliJ.
+My initial idea was to write everything in a Python script, using refactorings that I'm used to in Java to split up the functions across files/etc sanely, and then transfer it over to a Jupyter Notebook.

+ For one, I have ran out of time to transfer to Jupyter, but at least some of that basic structure is still there (with the ##### Next Cell  ## designations).
+Taking lessons learned from prior Jupyter notebooks, I took pains to ensure local variables don't leak, deleting them manually as necessary.

+  Unfortunately, I took this cause of avoiding global vars too far and created functions-of-functions to encapsulate my variables.
+Really enjoyed to have discovered Python does structuring similar to Javacript, however, not as clean of a syntax.
+I should have just had all the parameters as a constants object that can be passw round
 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.
+Since my code is really in flux still, I'll try to avid using line-numbers.
+I renamed the single_img_features method frm the lecture videos as that was the initial place I had HOG feature extraction (and spatial binning) working.
+However, upon following the lecture notes, I proceeded to use the extract HOG-once trick, even though I noticed a small degredation on the smaller subset of images I tested against.

+  I renamed the original hog feature to be mcv_init_single_img_features, searching for that will bring you to what you seek.
+  A method called process_movie_image contains the approach used in the video,

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).